Architecture¶

 We consider it good practice to provide simple and clean primitives in

-the Rust API, and have librsvg-c
+the Rust API, and have librsvg-c deal with all the idiosyncrasies and

 historical considerations for the C API.